 The router app is free (not including the VPN subscription) for users of these Linsys router models:

 This is the easiest solution and comes with a nice interface for switching servers and controlling other settings.
 If you don’t want to buy a pre-configured router or you don’t already own one of the routers on this list, keep reading.

 How to set up a VPN on a PC virtual router

 Most PCs that can connect to wifi can also broadcast a wifi signal for other devices to connect to.
 By setting up virtual router on a PC, you can connect your Chromecast through the VPN without changing your physical wifi router settings.
 This requires you keep a laptop handy, but it’s easier than configuring a physical router and can be used on an as-needed basis, rather than forcing all the devices in your home onto the VPN.

+If you use an older version of Windows, refer to the text tutorial below.
 This tutorial assumes you already have a VPN set up on your PC and can connect to it.